AceDataCloud/VeoAPI/docs/veo_tasks_api_integration_guide.md

 The Veo Tasks API can be used to query the results of the Veo Videos Generation API.
 For information on how to use the Veo Videos Generation API, please refer to the document [Veo Videos Generation API](https://platform.acedata.cloud/documents/63e01dc3-eb21-499e-8049-3025c460058f).

-We will take one task ID returned by the Veo Videos Generation API as an example to demonstrate how to use this API.
+We will take a task ID returned by the Veo Videos Generation API as an example to demonstrate how to use this API.
 Suppose we have a task ID: 1ebe4f2b-59ba-4385-a4ea-0ce8a3fe12ed, and we will demonstrate how to pass in a task ID.

 ### Task Example Image